wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 **Q:**&ensp;Surely there is something valid and valuable in every approach.

 **M:**&ensp;In each case, the value lies in bringing you to the need of seeking within.
-Playing with various approaches may be due to resistance to going within, to the fear of having to abandon the illusion of beïng something or somebody in particular.
+Playing with variöus approaches may be due to resistance to goïng within, to the fear of having to abandon the illusion of beïng something or somebody in particular.
 To find water you do not dig small pits all over the place, but drill deep in one place only.
 Similarly, to find your self you have to explore your self.
 When you realise that you are the light of the world, you will also realise that you are the love of it; that to know is to love and to love is to know.